robric/wiki-contrail-controller/Installing-Contrail-on-Kubernetes.md

 This wiki will layout the most simplest of all: **A single yaml based install**

 # Pre-requisites
-1. A running Kubernetes cluster.
+1. **  A running Kubernetes cluster.**

    There are multiple options available to user.
 The most simplest being [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

+   Alternatively if you would like to install Contrail and K8s cluster together, you can use [Contrail Ansible Deployer](https://github.com/Juniper/contrail-ansible-deployer/wiki/Contrail-microservice-installation-with-kubernetes).